nemozak1/API-Manager-II/ai.md

 - Don't add features without being asked explicilty by a human.
 - Don't add place holders or mocked data.
 - Don't repeat data already displayed on a page.
+- Don't tell the user what you have just done unless you experienced a problem.
+Be like a linux system where silence is golden.

 ### Target Portal Stack